Michael Lucas (director): Writer, speaker and activist

 In the 2000s, Lucas attracted attention for his views on politics and culture through a series of columns, speaking events and his increasing activism.
 He is a vocal opponent of drug use and an advocate for safe sex, both in the porn industry and the gay community at large.
 In August 2004, The Advocate published an interview by Harvey Fierstein with Lucas about his full-page public service announcements in several national publications warning of the dangers of unprotected sex.

 Increasingly Lucas gained attention for his politics, and in particular his views on Israel and Muslims.
 In March 2008 he was profiled in The New Republic as "Gay porn's neocon kingpin".
 The article explored his background and a controversy over his writings on Islam that surrounded a lecture he gave at Stanford University.

 In an interview with Michael Musto in April 2009, Lucas remarked that his stifled upbringing in Soviet Russia influenced how vocal he is about his opinions.

 Lucas wrote about the need for LGBT people to reassess conservatives in August 2010, citing Ann Coulter as an example of a gay-friendly conservative leader.

 Columnist

 On April 20, 2007, The New York Blade began to publish regular opinion columns by Lucas, who had previously had a number of comments published in the Blade's opinion section.
 In October 2009, Lucas wrote a column for The Advocate decrying the group Queers Undermining Israeli Terrorism.
 In March 2010 Lucas began writing a column for The Advocate.
 His columns have focused on Israel, Russia's confronting homosexuality, and the Park51 controversy.
 In 2011 he started writing a column for Huffington Post.
+As of 2024, Lucas has also contributed opinion writing to The Jerusalem Post.